ITV Central: Launch

 The station began transmitting at 9:25 am on Friday 1 January 1982 with an authority announcement by duty announcer Su Evans, followed by an extended five-minute promo entitled Welcome to Central, voiced by Peter Wheeler, previewing the company's network and regional programming, and the schedule for the first day of transmission.

 Central initially ran a sole pan-regional service from Birmingham, as a result of an industrial dispute which prevented its East Midlands service from Nottingham commencing before September 1983.
 The split allowed Central to serve the West Midlands with its own service from Birmingham.
 There were few differences between the East and West sub-regions, but each had its own news service, advertisements, and during the early years of operation, continuity.
-This would lead to the BBC launching its own sub-regional service for the East Midlands during the 1980s, which became a region in its own right in January 1991, with the launch of East Midlands Today.
+This would lead to the BBC launching its own sub-regional service for the East Midlands during the 1980s, which became a region in its own right in January 1991, with the launch of BBC East Midlands Today.

 Operations

 By March 1984, the reorganisation of the company was complete, allowing pre-tax profits to double from £3.5 million to £6.5 million in its first two financial years.
-Shortly afterwards, Zenith Productions was established as a subsidiary of Central Television, which produced programming for the UK and the USA – most famously including the company's television adaptations of the Inspector Morse novels.
-The formation of Zenith Productions on April 3, 1984 allowed the company in order to exploit markets outside of the U.S. and U.K. similar to what Thames did with the Euston Films subsidiary.
-Central's interests in on-screen fiction saw the company buy the Korda Film Library in 1986.
+Shortly afterward, Zenith Productions was established as a subsidiary of Central Television, which produced programming for the UK and the USA – most famously including the company's television adaptations of the Inspector Morse novels.
+The formation of Zenith Productions on 3 April 1984 allowed the company to exploit markets outside of the US and UK, similarly to how Thames operated its Euston Films subsidiary.
+Central's interests in onscreen fiction saw the company buy the Korda Film Library in 1986.